 - Opportunity for networking with other professionals

 - Some can be very expensive and may not offer more value than similar online training

-- Scheduled classes means you need to make time to attend
+- Scheduled classes mean you need to make time to attend

-- Depending where you are in the world, the instructor may have limited knowledge/experience
+- Depending on where you are in the world, the instructor may have limited knowledge/experience

 How many hours does it take to learn Google Ads?

-The short answer for this is that it depends.
+The short answer to this is that it depends.
 But we both know that’s nowhere near satisfactory enough.
 So here goes the long answer.

 If you’re looking to set up and launch a Google Ad campaign as quickly as possible, you should set aside about 3 hours to study a basics course.
 The entire Coursera Google ad course takes about as long to complete, and so does the Google Ads Search Certification module.